 The biggest danger to be aware of when buying a grey-market phone is shady resellers.
 Some people simply want to make a quick buck at someone else's expense and the import smartphone market has its fair share of dodgy dealers to avoid.

 That said, you should be quite safe as long as you do your research.
-If you're dealing with a business that purports to be based in Australia, check its bona fides.
+If you're dealing with a business that says it is based in Australia, double check.
 Make sure the address of the office it operates out of is legitimate, confirm its contact details are valid and seek out as many customer reports as you can.
 A simple online search for the merchant name plus either "mobile phones" or "complaint" should provide you with a better overall picture of how a given supplier operates when things go wrong.

 If you can't find any feedback or other online references, that could be a telltale sign that you're dealing with a fly-by-night operation.
 Established merchants should have a genuine online presence with referrals, partnerships and user testimonies, and this should extend beyond their own websites.

 To get you started, we've compiled a list of some of the most popular retailers that offer grey-market phones: